Bamunka: History

 Once upon a time in 1484 there were two brothers, the older one called Tunimangwa and the younger Cheng, who lived with their parents at Ndobo in the Adamawa Region of Cameroon.
-Apparently not being satisfied with the selection of a new Fon in Ndobo, following the passing away of their father, they decided to migrate to new lands so as to establish their own fondoms where possible.
+Apparently not being satisfied with the selection of a new Fon in Ndobo, following the death of their father, they decided to migrate to new lands so as to establish their own fondoms where possible.
 The two brothers formed two groups of their followers which each led as his people.
 The group which Cheng led comprised twelve in number and subsequently became Bamunka Village with Cheng as their Fon.
 As Cheng Became Chengfong, the twelve became Chengfong people and held prominent positions in Bamunka under Chengfong.
 The other group that Tunimangwa led eventually became Bambalang with members of his group also holding prominent positions in Bambalang and the successors of these two groups have maintained their prominence in both Bamunka and Bambalang villages to date.

 Bambalang (Mbaw-Yakum) and Bamunka (Meukoh) were descendants of the males (sons of Mangeh) while Bafanji, Bamunkumbit and Bamali are the descendants of the daughters.
 These five villages because of their relationship have formed the Mangeh Family Association.
 The formation of this association is to maintain peace and unity amongst these villages and to ensure progress of all of them.
 For that reason, they have created branches all over the world so as to come back home and develop their respective villages.
 There is also no defined boundary that exist between one mangeh village and another because they are descendants of one (sons and daughters of Mangeh).